 Our widely-used product, “scorefol.io,“ lets composers make score videos in the browser.
 It's available for individuals & institutions; current institutional subscribers include Harvard University, Stanford University, UCSD, and more!

 Tramte is probably best known for his extremely advanced musical transcriptions, and his ability to perform multi-order polyrhythms.
 He regularly receives the comment “Jacob Collier has been real quiet since this dropped.“

-Likewise, Tramte's own music is made for internet audiences.
+As an artist & musician, Tramte's own music is made for internet audiences.
 It's meme-like.
 It's like scrolling through a social media feed.
 It's game-like, like Just Dance! and Guitar Hero.
-In fact, he specializes in webifying contemporary music otherwise meant for stuffy concert halls.
-He transformed electronic music artist, Halcyon, into a lofi anime girl to study/chill to.
-He once caused a new music concert hashtag to trend on vine.co, and this wasn’t even his first viral moment on Vine.
+He likes to "webify" contemporary music otherwise meant for stuffy concert halls through his video production.
+He deeply understands new music's place on the web, and how to leverage it to promote his peers.
+In fact, he made an experimental music concert hashtag trend on vine.co.
+This NEVER happens.
+Not in this field.

 Dan worked in academia (Harvard University Head TF, Virginia Tech, & Rochester Institute of Technology) teaching music, media, video games, anime, and creative coding.